mozilla/gecko-dev/toolkit/components/telemetry/docs/data/install-ping.rst

 download_ip (stub)
   IP address of the server the full installer was download from (can be either IPv4 or IPv6)

-manual_download (stub)
-  True if the user clicked on the button that opens the manual download page.
-The prompt to do that is shown after the installation fails or is cancelled.

 intro_time (both)
   Seconds the user spent on the intro screen.